We are happy to inform you that our animal shelter has appeared on the latest version of Google Earth!

 7. The kennel for the tiniest

 We have hosted a lot of puppies of the youngest age for the last few months.
 Initially, we are keeping small and weak ‘newcomers’ in the farm house separately from the others.
 But when they become strong enough, we try to pound them in kennels because it is impossible to keep everyone inside the house.
-To let the puppies safely spend time outdoors we set a special enclosure in the upper yard opposite the ranch house.

 8. The new enclosures